Mill House Bridge A523, Adlington

 When the work is happening

-The bridge has been stitched, and the surrounding north-south retaining walls have been reinforced to facilitate the repair work beneath.
-Foundation underpinning and ground stabilisation are currently underway.
-Once these are complete, restoration of the arch will commence.
+The bridge has been stitched, and the surrounding north-south retaining walls have been reconstructed to facilitate the repair work beneath.
+Foundation underpinning and ground stabilisation are now complete.
+The restoration of the arch is currently underway.

 Highways improvement works